 The Different Kinds of Dental Implants

-- Zygomatic implants: Zygomatic implants are safe and reliable, but no longer commonly used.
+- Zygomatic Implants: Zygomatic implants are safe and reliable but no longer commonly used.
 It is preferred only if you suffer from extreme bone loss in the upper jaw.
 These implants are usually tilted in shape and placed in the jawbone.
-Dentists have to carefully check the length of these implants based on the person’s cheekbone to ensure a perfect fit.
+Dentists must carefully check the length of these implants based on the person’s cheekbone to ensure a perfect fit.

 - Endosteal Implants: These implants are used a majority of the time.
 It is generally placed inside the jawbone.

-- Subperiosteal implants: These are used for individuals with weak jaw bones that are difficult or not possible to correct.
+- Subperiosteal Implants: These are used for individuals with weak jaw bones that are difficult or impossible to correct.
 They consist of a metal frame attached just below the gum tissue above the jawbone.

 Who Needs A Dental Implant?

-A dental implant procedure aims to revive the function of a missing tooth or a set of missing teeth.
-If you think or know that you need this procedure, be sure to select dentists who are well known for their efficiency in inserting the implants.
+A Dental Implant Procedure aims to revive the function of a missing tooth or a set of missing teeth.
+If you think or know that you need this procedure, be sure to select well-known dentists for their efficiency in inserting the implants.